hikeventures/hikeventures.github.io/_posts/reviews/2013-06-25-gear-review-hmg-porter-4400-black.markdown

 ---
-title: Hyperlite Mountain Gear Porter 4400 Black Review
+title: Hyperlite Mountain Gear Porter 5400 white and 4400 Black Review
-description: Our review of the Hyperlite Mountain Gear Porter 4400 black
+description: Our review of the Hyperlite Mountain Gear Porter 4400 black and 5400 white
 date: 2013-06-25 07:30:00
 category: reviews
 tags: